ezpaarse-project/ezpaarse/doc/start/install.md

 db.dropDatabase()
 ```

-If using the docker version, to delete the docker containers:
+If using the docker version, delete the Docker containers:
 ```bash
 docker rm -f ezpaarse ezpaarse_db
 ```